Dealing With Anger Outbursts and Parkinson’s | MyParkinsonsTeam

 “I am a caregiver for my husband,” another member said.
 “His physical symptoms are getting worse, but the mental issues are by far the hardest to deal with.
 His paranoia, delusions, and hallucinations have gotten so bad that I am exhausted just trying to reassure him.
 I can’t remember the last time I have gotten a good night’s sleep.
 My husband naps all day long, then is up most of the night.
 I try to nap when he does, but it’s just not restful sleep.”

-Here are some tips for caregivers on how to manage psychotic symptoms when caring for someone with Parkinson’s:
+Here are some tips for caregivers on caring for someone with Parkinson’s who’s dealing with psychotic symptoms:

 • Talk to their neurologist about any difficult or concerning symptoms.
-It may be necessary to adjust medications.
+It may be necessary to adjust their meds.

 • Don’t try to argue or reason with someone who has hallucinations or is delusional.
-Find strategies for distracting them and easing their agitation.
+Find strategies to distract them and help them calm down.

 • Stay calm and respond in a gentle way.

-• Maintain a safe environment by hiding dangerous objects, car keys, or weapons.
-If a situation feels threatening or dangerous, have emergency contact numbers available, and call 911 if needed.
+• Keep everyone safe by hiding dangerous objects, car keys, or weapons.
+If a situation feels threatening or dangerous, have emergency contact numbers available, and call 911 or emergency services if needed.

-• If caregiving is overwhelming, seek help from family, friends, or resources for professional caregivers.
+• If caregiving is overwhelming, ask for help from family, friends, or resources for professional caregivers.

 Self-Care for Caregivers

-It’s essential for caregivers of people with Parkinson’s to find ways to manage stress, particularly when dealing with anger, agitation, or any psychotic symptoms.
+It’s very important for caregivers of people with Parkinson’s to find ways to cope with their own stress, especially when dealing with a loved one’s anger, agitation, or any psychotic symptoms of Parkinson’s.
 Here are some things you can do to help manage the challenges of caregiving:

 • Find time for yourself.
-Even short periods of personal time to read or relax are important.
+Even short periods of time to read or relax are important.

 • Participate in an in-person or online support group, like MyParkinsonsTeam.

 If you’re feeling overwhelmed, talk to your health care providers.
-They can make a referral for psychotherapy or counseling to help you cope with stress as a caregiver.
+They can refer you to therapy or counseling to help you manage stress as a caregiver.

 MyParkinsonsTeam is the social network for people with Parkinson’s disease and their loved ones.
-More than 85,000 members come together to ask questions, give advice, and share their stories with others who understand life with Parkinson’s.
+On MyParkinsonsTeam, more than 102,000 members come together to ask questions, give advice, and share their stories with others who understand life with Parkinson’s.

 Are you caring for someone with Parkinson’s and dealing with anger and irritability?
 Do you have tips or questions about mood changes and Parkinson’s?
-Comment below, or start a conversation on MyParkinsonsTeam.
+Comment below, or start a conversation on your Activities page.

 All updates must be accompanied by text or a picture.